nicoloceneda/nicoloceneda.github.io/research.md

 ## Working Papers

+* Uncertainty in the Term Structure of Interest Rates

 * A stochastic monetary policy asset pricing model (with Harjoat Bhamra)

 * The econometrics of portfolio sorts (with Walter Distaso and Valentina Corradi)